 Taking 4 pills per day would mean that the 120-capsule bottle of these pills will provide a 30 day supply.
 At $99 per month, this product will be cost prohibitive for many people who cannot afford $297 per season or $1,188 per year on this one supplement.

 If the product actually lives up to its claims, this could be a worthwhile investment for those who can afford it.
+However, there is no clear demonstration in mid-sized or large reputable third party research published in industry journals that would suggest a bodybuilder will see substantially better results with this product than without it.
 The manufacturer says that the higher levels of HGH will help to reduce body fat, increase lean muscle mass, enhance recovery rate, and boost endurance.
 It also says that it can help to improve skin tone, sex drive, overall mood, and produce other positive effects.